ElazarK/content-docs/scripts/D2Autoruns.md

-Use this script to use D2 agent on endpoint to run `SysInternals Autoruns`.
+Runs `SysInternals Autoruns` when used on a D2 agent on Endpoint.

 Used by the server-side script "Autoruns".